dimaslanjaka/static-blog-generator/src-posts/NodeJS/eslint-prettier-typescript-vscode.md

 Linter becomes 2 types:
 - [TSLint](https://palantir.github.io/tslint/) is a linter that must be utilized for TypeScript.
 - [ESLint](https://eslint.org/) is a linter supports both JavaScript and TypeScript.
 **ESLint has a more performant architecture than TSLint** and that they will **only be focusing on ESLint** when providing editor linting integration for TypeScript.
-Now how to automated these linter in vscode.
+Now how to automated these linter in vscode without **[prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)**

 ## Install dependencies
 ```shell